Alessandro-Dodon/financial_crisis_09/README.md

 **`Part2W.qmd`** Applies PCA and clustering techniques across various countries.
 Can be rendered to a pdf file containing the full explanation.

-**`Part2W.pdf`** Summarizes the results and visualizations from the world economy analysis with a brief explanation.
+**`Part2W.pdf`** The rendered pdf, which summarizes the results and visualizations from the world economy.

 **`Unzipped_data`** Folder containing all datasets (already unzipped) from the World Bank used in the analysis.